killbeevol2/team-profile-generator/README.md

 ## Installation

-After the application has been downloaded/copied, in your terminal you want to type in "npm install inquirer" to get the files to get started.
+After the application has been downloaded/copied, in your terminal you want to type in "npm install inquirer" to get the files and get started.

 ## Usage